leangjia/blender_docs/manual/video_editing/sequencer/editing.rst

    Fade in selected strips.
 Fade Out
    Fade out selected strips.
-From Playhead
+From Current Frame
-   Fade from the playhead to the end of overlapping sequences.
+   Fade from the current frame to the end of overlapping sequences.
-To Playhead
+To Current Frame
-   Fade from the start of sequences under the playhead to the current frame.
+   Fade from the start of sequences under the Playhead to the current frame.